Last updated: 28 April 2026

 EEW Design does not make political donations.

-Individual employees and contractors remain free to engage in lawful political or charitable activities in a personal capacity, provided this is clearly separate from EEW Design’s business.
+Individuals remain free to engage in lawful political or charitable activity in a personal capacity, provided this is clearly separate from EEW Design’s business and does not create a conflict of interest.

 8. Record-keeping and controls

-We are committed to maintaining accurate and complete books and records that properly document all business transactions.
+We maintain accurate and complete business records.
 In particular:

-All invoices, expenses and payments must be supported by appropriate documentation and approvals.
+invoices, expenses and payments must be supported by appropriate documentation;

-Descriptions of services, fees and benefits must be clear, accurate and not misleading.
+descriptions of services, fees and benefits must be clear and not misleading; and

 9. Raising concerns

-Everyone working with or for EEW Design is encouraged to speak up if they:
+Anyone working with or for EEW Design is encouraged to raise concerns if they suspect bribery, corruption or any conduct that may breach this policy.

 Concerns can be raised by:

-Concerns raised in good faith will be taken seriously, and we will not tolerate retaliation against anyone who raises a genuine concern.
+Concerns raised in good faith will be treated seriously.
+EEW Design will not tolerate retaliation against anyone who raises a genuine concern.

 10. Breaches and consequences

 Breaches of this policy are treated seriously.
-Where bribery or corruption is suspected:
+Where bribery or corruption is suspected, EEW Design may:

-We may report matters to law-enforcement, regulatory or other competent authorities where required.
+report matters to law-enforcement, regulatory or other competent authorities where required; and

 11. Review and contact

-This policy will be reviewed periodically to ensure it remains appropriate for our size, services and risk profile, and to reflect changes in law or guidance.
+This policy is reviewed periodically to ensure it remains appropriate for our size, services and risk profile, and to reflect changes in law, guidance or client requirements.

-Questions about this policy, or any concerns about potential bribery or corruption, can be directed to:
+Questions about this policy, or concerns about potential bribery or corruption, can be directed to:

 Emile Wendling